RestoreMonarchy/FMFT/README.md

 ERR022 | Secret key and user id do not match
-ERR023 | This user does not use password authentication ERR024 | Change user password validation problem
+ERR023 | This user does not use password authentication ERR024 | Change user password validation problem ERR025 | Reset password validation problem
+ERR026 | This reset password request has already been used ERR027 | This reset password request has expired